-ORDER IN COUNCIL No. 2692
+ORDER IN COUNCIL No. 2731

-MADE UNDER SECTION 52.
+MADE UNDER SECTION 133.

-In exercise of the powers vested in him by section 52 of the Customs Law, His Excellency the Governor has been pleased, with the advice of the Executive Council, to order as follows:-
+In exercise of the powers vested in him by section 133 of the Customs Management Law, His Excellency the Governor, with the advice of the 8 of 1954 Executive Council, has been pleased to order as follows:-

-1. This Order may be cited as the Customs (Import Concessions for Educational, Scientific and Cultural Materials) Order, 1954.
+1. This Order may be cited as the Customs Management (Import Concessions for Educational, Scientific and Cultural Materials) Order, 1954.

-2. The several goods and articles in the Schedule hereto shall, subject to the conditions therein laid down, he exempted from the payment of any import duty:
+2. The several goods and articles in the Schedule hereto shall, subject to the conditions therein laid down, be exempted from the payment of any import duty: